dp0s/Dpowers/docs/quickstart.rst

-Dispaly a tray icon with customized menu
+Display a tray icon with customized menu
 -----------------------------------------

 Reference: